Compressing Language Models for Specialized Domains

 \subsection{Preliminaries}

-The Optimal Brain Surgeon (OBS) \citep{hassibi-etal-1993-optimal} algorithm leverages second-order derivatives to accurately prune weights from a neural network.
-These second-order derivatives, which indicate the curvature of the loss function with respect to the weights, are organized in a square matrix known as the Hessian.
-Based on the Hessian $\mathbf{H}$, the OBS algorithm iteratively removes the weight $w_m$ with the lowest saliency $\varepsilon_m$, followed by applying the optimal update for the remaining weights $\boldsymbol{\delta}_m$:
+The Optimal Brain Surgeon (OBS; \citealp{hassibi-etal-1993-optimal}) algorithm leverages second-order derivatives to accurately prune weights from a neural network.
+These second-order derivatives, which indicate the curvature of the loss function with respect to the weights, are organized in a square matrix known as the Hessian $\mathbf{H}$.
+Based on the Hessian, the OBS algorithm iteratively removes the weight $w_m$ with the lowest saliency $\varepsilon_m$, followed by applying the optimal update for the remaining weights $\boldsymbol{\delta}_m$:

 \citet{frantar-alistarh-2022-optimal} reformulate pruning as a case of the layer-wise compression problem, while retaining the OBS weight update procedure.
-Given a layer $\ell$ and input activations $\mathbf{X}_\ell$, the objective is to minimize the error between the original weights $\mathbf{W}_\ell$ and newly compressed weights $\mathbf{\widehat{W}}_\ell$:
+Given a layer with input activations $\mathbf{X}$, the aim is to minimize the error between the original layer weights $\mathbf{W}$ and newly compressed weights $\mathbf{\widehat{W}}$:

 As the layer input activations are derived from a fixed set of calibration data, the layer outputs (i.e. $\mathbf{Y}=\mathbf{XW}$) are also fixed.
-Consequently, the layer Hessian is computed as:
+Consequently, the layer-wise Hessian is computed as: